-We are a 501(c)3 non-profit organization providing musical instruments and mentorship to help rehabilitate incarcerated individuals through the transformative power of music.
+We are a 501(c)3 non-profit organization providing musical instruments and mentorship to help rehabilitate individuals experiencing incarceration through the transformative power of music.

 Using the medium of collaborative music and songwriting for everyone, we strive to achieve measurable rehabilitative outcomes.
 We seek to advance new solutions to diminish prison violence and recidivism.
 We support organizations that engage in policy reform efforts and partner with social service groups to help people in prison successfully rejoin the outside world.
 And we actively work to educate leaders and decision-makers on how to bring real reform to the criminal justice system.

 Brother Wayne is a successful musician, entrepreneur, and family man.
 We are proud of our founders’ continuing commitment to the ongoing process of personal rehabilitation and reform that he exemplifies.